Elkien3/spriteguns/Readme.md

 Spriteguns: a mod for Minetest that adds guns using moving animated image_waypoints for visuals/aimpoints.
+High Resolution Texture pack is available at https://elkien3.com/hiresguns.zip, do '/spritegunscale .2' ingame to fix scaling issue.

 Using the guns:
 	There are two main ways guns are loaded: through magazines or by inserting the ammunition directly into the firearm.